 |Home History Glossary Guides Publishers Artists Topicals Collecting Blog Calendar Contact|

-While some may find an occasional card posted on this site offensive, they are here only to illustrate the true nature of postcard production.
+This site is directed toward both the novice and professional, collector and dealer alike.
+Knowledge can be a valuable tool to those with interest in postcards on all levels.
+Much of the information available to collectors today is very myopic in outlook.
+Here a broader approach is taken in an attempt to create a more comprehensive understanding of the field.
+Although most of the content of these pages are meant to present helpful facts and be free of editorial, it must be stated that history is a matter of interpretation and is always approached with certain biases.
+Some may also find an occasional card posted on this site offensive, but they are here only to illustrate the complete role that postcards have played with our society.
 History cannot be properly understood if we are selective of what we wish to remember.
-Postcards do not always reflect reality as well as they give insights into the different ways we have perceived realty over time.
+Postcards do not always reflect reality but they do give insights into the different ways we have perceived realty over time.
 This is their gift to us whether we wish to acknowledge it or not.

+Although the Internet has become a great source and method of disseminating information, it has also become a place were factual errors are copied and repeated over and over again.
 Although efforts are made not to print unsubstantiated fact, only some of the information posted here is based on original research and that from secondary sources is thus subject to error.
-While long standing errors by others have been corrected on these pages, this site has also unfortunately suffered from repeating the errors of others.
-This however is a living web page, meant to be a foundation for inquiry rather than an ultimate research tool.
-I am constantly increasing its content, enhancing that already posted, and correcting mistakes.
+While long standing mistakes by others have been corrected on these pages, this site has also unfortunately suffered from repeating the errors of others.
+This however is a living web page, meant to be a foundation for inquiry rather than the ultimate research tool.
+I am constantly increasing its content, enhancing that already posted, and making corrections where necessary.
 I wish to thank all those who have unselfishly contributed information toward these ends for the good of the postcard community.

-The cards posted on this site are not for sale, nor do we purchase cards, they are reproduced here for educational purposes only.
-If you are interested in buying or selling cards you can attend one of the Metropolitan Postcard Club’s meetings or shows listed on the Calendar Page.
-Anyone who would like to submit additional information to this site may reach us through the Contact Page.
+This website was designed and developed by Alan Petrulis, and he is responsible for all posted content unless otherwise noted.
+Original content is copyrighted and should not be directly copied without reference to source (metropostcard.com).
+General information of public record may be used without reference.
+The cards posted on this site are not for sale, nor do I purchase or appraise cards, they are reproduced here for educational purposes only.
+If you are interested in buying or selling cards you can attend one of the Metropolitan Postcard Club’s meetings or shows in New York City listed on the Calendar Page.
+Anyone who would like to submit additional information to this site may reach me through the Contact Page.